end-of-game/docker-courses/09-demo-swarm-interlock-nginx/README.md

 $ chmod +x init-cluster-swarm.sh
 $ ./init-cluster-swarm.sh
 ```
-##Deploy NGINX and Tomcat containers with docker-compose
+##Deploy NGINX and App containers with docker-compose

 Once the Swarm Cluster is up let's take a look at our setup: